subhrapattnaik/177/README.md

 Here, we know that our main APIs and
 Flask App is in app.py.

+Flask
+has some special words reserved for folders that have special meaning

 Our .gitignore file contains the files/folders we want GitHub to ignore.
 What are the templates and static